Medical Terminology 1

 Prereq: BT 160.
 Recent innovations in the fields of molecular biology, immunology and cell biology have provided new insights into the pathogenesis of cancer, infectious diseases, and other intractable diseases.
 The biotech industry has contributed immensely to this progress and has furthermore accelerated the development of cutting-edge technologies that promise to deliver more effective drugs, vaccines and diagnostics.
 Biotechnology 2 explores some of the ways in which biotechnology has impacted medicine.
 Students participate in this exploration through readings of recent scientific articles, class discussions and library/internet research.
 Second half of spring semester.

 Prereq: One semester of biology.
 This course provides a practical understanding of anatomic structures and coordinates this knowledge with the various functions of the human body.
 Also explored are regulatory processes that integrate cells, tissues, organs and systems.
 Topics include: organization of the body, tissue development, cellular structure and function as well as the integumentary (skin), skeletal, and muscular systems.
 The last third of the course focuses on the nervous system.
-The course incorporates clinical material throughout, and laboratory exercises correlate with the lecture material.
-Laboratory course.
+The course incorporates clinical material throughout.2016FALLGMSBT201 B1, Sep 7th to Dec 7th 2016

 Prereq: GMS BT 201 (A&P 1) or consent of program director.
 This course is the second half of an intensive sequence designed to integrate the structure with the function of the human body.
 The course covers the endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, urinary and reproductive systems.
 Students study these systems as they relate to homeostasis and clinical disorders.
 Laboratory exercises on each system are incorporated into the course materials.2017SPRGGMSBT202 A1, Jan 24th to May 2nd 2017

 Prereq: BT 108 (Intro Lab Math) or equivalent.
 This course prepares students for math calculations commonly used in biotech/biomedical laboratories, and in BLCS courses such as BT 110 (Intro Biomed Lab Sci), BT 411 (Protein Purific.), and BT 454 (Cell Culture).
 Topics include scientific notation, metric system, solution concentration, dilutions, and logarithmic scales.
 Some classes are held in the laboratory so that students can apply math skills to solution making, serial dilutions and standard curves.
 Students also develop strategies for solving word problems and explore the essential elements of data organization, summarization and presentation.
 Some laboratory exercises.2016FALLGMSBT208 A1, Sep 10th to Dec 10th 2016

 Prereq: BT 110 (Intro Biomed Lab Sci).
 This course provides a detailed knowledge of the role of Current Good Manufacturing Practices (CGMPs) and a Quality Department in the development and manufacture of biopharmaceutical products.
 Topics include the goals and obligations of the Food and Drug Administration (FDA), a review of the CGMP subparts, and the responsibilities of a Quality Department in ensuring product quality.
 CGMPs are the FDA's minimal requirements for manufacturing, processing, packing, and holding of a drug product.
 Emphasis is on understanding the intent and practical application of these regulations.
 Topics include the regulations and historical perspective, quality control concepts, case studies and examples of FDA enforcement.